-Compared to the rest of the Orlando market, the Central Business District submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Orlando market, the Central Business District submarket has greater rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 50 listings have been listed, so you'll want to check back regularly for new listings.
-About 10% of the listings in the Central Business District are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 48 listings have been made available, so you'll want to check back regularly for new listings.
+About 25% of the available leases in the Central Business District are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 2,800 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this region are approximately 6 stories.
-Most buildings in this market were built in 1963 and are Class A.
+Even though the median size is 3,540 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this market are close to 6 stories.
+Most buildings in this region were built in 1963 and are Class A.

-This market is fairly equally mixed residential and commercial.
-Manufacturing is the dominant industry in this market.
-Commute by public transit is the most popular way to get to work amongst Central Business District residents.
-Commuting close to an hour a day is the norm for those who opt to reside in this part of town.
+This area is fairly equally mixed residential and commercial.
+Manufacturing is the dominant industry in this region.
+Commute by public transit is the most popular way to get to work amongst Central Business District folk.
+Commuting around an hour a day is the norm for those who opt to reside in this part of town.